The relative modular object and Frobenius extensions of finite Hopf algebras

-If $F = \mathrm{Res}^A_B$ is the restriction functor associated to an extension $A/B$ of finite-dimensional Hopf algebras, then the object $\chi_F$ is the right $H$-module corresponding to the the relative modular function $\chi_{A/B}$.
-One can derive \cite[Theorem 1.7]{MR1401518} by combining this result with \eqref{eq:intro-L-R-1}; see \S\ref{subsec:rel-mod-obj-formula}.
+From this theorem, we see that if $F$ is the restriction functor $\mathrm{res}^A_B$ as above, then $\chi_F$ is the one-dimensional $H$-module corresponding to the relative modular function $\chi_{A/B}$.
+We will explain in detail how to derive \cite[Theorem 1.7]{MR1401518} from our results; see \S\ref{subsec:rel-mod-obj-formula}.

-To obtain a meaningful consequence from our result, we need an expression of the modular object of a given finite tensor category.
-In Section~\ref{sec:braided-Hopf}, we determine the modular object of the category $\mathcal{B}_H$ of right modules over a Hopf algebra $H$ in a braided finite tensor category $\mathcal{B}$.
-The modular function $\alpha_H: H \to \unitobj$ is defined in a similar way as the ordinary case, however, the right $H$-module corresponding to $\alpha_H$ is not the modular object of $\mathcal{B}_H$ in general.
-We express the modular object of $\mathcal{B}_H$ by the modular function $\alpha_H$, the modular object $\alpha_{\mathcal{B}}$ and the object $\mathrm{Int}(H)$ of integrals of $H$ (Theorem~\ref{thm:mod-obj-br-Hopf}).
-As an application, we obtain the following `braided version' of \cite[Theorem 1.7]{MR1401518}:
+To apply the above theorem in concrete cases, we need an explicit expression of the modular object.
+Thus, in Section~\ref{sec:braided-Hopf}, we determine the modular object of the category $\mathcal{V}_H$ of right modules over a Hopf algebra $H$ in a braided finite tensor category $\mathcal{V}$.
+The modular function $\alpha_H: H \to \unitobj$ is defined by a similar formula as~\eqref{eq:mod-func}, however, the right $H$-module corresponding to $\alpha_H$ is not the modular object of $\mathcal{V}_H$ in general.
+We express the modular object of $\mathcal{V}_H$ by the modular function of $H$, the modular object of $\mathcal{V}$ and the ``object of integrals'' $\mathrm{Int}(H) \in \mathcal{V}$ in the sense of \cite{MR1759389} (Theorem~\ref{thm:mod-obj-br-Hopf}).
+As an application, we obtain the following ``braided'' version of \cite[Corollary 1.8]{MR1401518}: